nutthawit/sway-dotfiles/readme.md

 systemctl --user enable --now dropbox
 ```

-> If already 3 devices connected, you can't connect more devices, you must clear some device via the browser and the restart the dropbox.service.
+> If you have already 3 devices connected, you can't connect more devices, you must clear some device via the browser and the restart the dropbox.service.

 Backup user bashrc
 ```bash